Richard Farrant: Postings

 For Farrant, the post at Windsor became a permanent one that he retained for the rest of his life.
 Along with this, he also acquired the position of Master of the Chapel Royal choristers in November 1569.
 Having the choirs of both of these institutions at his disposal gave him an outlet to showcase all of his compositions and plays.
-In fact, every winter he was able to produce a play for the Queen herself.
-These positions also allowed him to move back to London in 1576 and begin a public theater of sorts where he rehearsed some of his choir music openly.
+In fact, every winter he was able to produce a play for the queen herself.
+These positions also allowed him to move back to London in 1576 and begin a public theatre of sorts where he rehearsed some of his choir music openly.
 It was soon after, in 1580, that he died, having left his house to his wife.

 Important contributions

-Unlike many composers of his day that stuck to only music composition, Farrant also wrote many plays.
+Unlike many composers of his day, who stuck to only music composition, Farrant also wrote many plays.
 One of his most important contributions to drama in England is of course the creation of the first Blackfriars Theatre.
 This eventually became one of the most important places in London for drama to develop during the Renaissance.
-Farrant is also one of the earliest and most well known composers that began to mix the two mediums of music and drama.
+Farrant is also one of the earliest and most well-known composers who began to mix the two mediums of music and drama.
 It was this uncommon mixture that allowed him to begin to develop the composition style of 'verse.'
 This becomes prominent in a lot of his pieces including the anthems When as we sat in Babylon, Call to remembrance and Hide not thou thy face.